FAQs - Visiting With Children

 Are there any baby or other changing facilities?

-Baby changing facilities are available in the toilet area next to the Spiegeltent, alongside a fully accessible Changing Places toilet, complete with a hoist and changing table (see site map).
+Baby changing facilities are available by the children's play area.
+There are toilets for eveyone, including a fully accessible Changing Places toilet, complete with a hoist and changing table, along with a standard disabled toilet.

 Is the Festival wheelchair accessible?